onewithnow/onewithnow.github.io/_posts/2015-05-09-tiny-change.md

 **4- If you skip, pick up again, without beating yourself up.** Sometimes unexpected interruptions get in the way, or we simply slip up.
 Embrace your humanity and cut yourself some slack.
 You’re not a robot.

-**5-Keep going for at least a week before you add more.** If you complete a week without struggle or setbacks, you can add more time, or another tiny task.
+**5- Keep going for at least a week before you add more.** If you complete a week without struggle or setbacks, you can add more time, or another tiny task.

 **6- Track your progress and reflect.** Tiny change doesn’t bring visible results right away, so keep track of your actions in a journal, or by marking your calendar each day.
 Reflect on what you’ve accomplished and how you’ve changed every few weeks.